Just Eat Takeaway sells Grubhub for $650 million, just 3 years after buying the app for $7.3 billion

 Wonder, founded by Lore, bills itself as a “new kind of food hall” and delivers made-to-order meals from well-known chefs and restaurants.
 The New York startup was once known for its fleet of delivery trucks, but later transitioned to a more of brick-and-mortar approach.
 Its online offerings have also grown.
 Last year, Wonder purchased meal kit company Blue Apron for $103 million.

 Grubhub, headquartered in Chicago, operates in more than 4,000 U.S. cities — with over 375,000 merchants and 200,000 delivery partners across the country to date.
-According to Just Eat, the platform generated 237 million orders with a gross transaction value of 8.06 million euros (about $8.53 million) last year.
+According to Just Eat Takeaway.com, the platform generated 237 million orders with a gross transaction value of 8.06 billion euros (about $8.53 billion) last year.

 Takeaway.com, which merged with Just Eat in 2020, and Grubhub were both founded in the early 2000s — making them some of the earliest entries in the sector.
 But competition rapidly increased as now-popular platforms like Uber Eats and DoorDash also joined the game.
 And customers jumping between apps can make it difficult to keep sales stable.

-Note: This story has been updated to correct that GrubHub generated a gross transaction value of 8.06 billion euros, not million.